MiniGameWorlds/MiniGameWorld-Controller/README.md

 # MiniGameWorld-Controller
-- The OPs can control almost things of MiniGameWord with players (Non-OP players are under control by the OPs)
+- The OPs can control MiniGameWord with players (Non-OP players are under control by the OPs)

 # Rules
 - Non-OP players can NOT use all commands and NOT access via sign block of MiniGameWorld
-- MiniGame will never start without the OPs command (`/mwc start [<minigame>]`)
+- MiniGame will never start without the OPs start (`/mwc start [<minigame>]`)
-- When a player becomes an OP, rejoin the server to get all permissions

 ---